What Parents Need to Know

 In this post I will address those questions and provide information and guidelines to help you though a difficult time which, with the proper intervention, could turn into a great benefit for your child.
 I’m an adult and child psychiatrist who has been evaluating and treating children for five decades.
 I understand how difficult it is to face the reality that your child is in need of help and to find the right person to intervene.
 Let’s begin with an understanding of the various mental health professionals who evaluate and treat children and how their credentials differ.

 A child psychiatrist is a medical doctor who has chosen to specialize in mental and emotional problems.
 In order to become a psychiatrist, a man or a woman must have graduated from medical school, likely spent a year as an intern, and then spent at least four years, full time, in adult and child residency training programs.
 Two or three of those years would be spent in an approved program working exclusively with children.
 Not every psychiatrist is a child psychiatrist.
 So when considering a physician for your child, ask specifically if the person has completed a residency in child psychiatry, in addition to the years of training in adult psychiatry.
-Physicians are the only professionals, in nearly all states, who are licensed to prescribe medication.

 Psychologists also treat children.
 They go through a lengthy graduate school program that can take five or more years to complete.
 After graduating with a PhD degree, psychologists spend a year or more in a clinical setting working with patients under supervision.
 After passing a licensing examination in their chosen state, they are ready to begin a practice and see patients.
 If you are considering a psychologist for your child, you should inquire about that person’s specific training and experience with children.